Jennifer Lawrence

 Lawrence began her career as a teenager with guest roles on television.
 Her first major role was as a main cast member on the sitcom The Bill Engvall Show (2007–2009).
 She made her film debut with a supporting role in the drama Garden Party (2008) and had her breakthrough playing a poverty-stricken teenager in the independent film Winter's Bone (2010).
 Lawrence gained stardom portraying the mutant Mystique in the X-Men film series (2011–2019) and Katniss Everdeen in The Hunger Games film series (2012–2015).
 The latter made her the highest-grossing action heroine.

-Lawrence collaborated with filmmaker David O. Russell on three films, which earned her various accolades.
+Lawrence collaborated with filmmaker David O. Russell on three films, all which garnered her significant recognition.
 For portraying a troubled young widow in the romance Silver Linings Playbook (2012), she won the Academy Award for Best Actress, becoming the second-youngest winner in the category at age 22.
 Lawrence won the BAFTA Award for Best Actress in a Supporting Role for playing an unpredictable wife in the black comedy American Hustle (2013).
 She also received Golden Globe Awards for both, and for portraying businesswoman Joy Mangano in the biopic Joy (2015).
 A series of mixed reviewed films and the media scrutiny of her role choices led to a small break from acting.
 Lawrence returned with the black comedy Don't Look Up (2021), after which she produced and starred in the drama Causeway (2022) and the comedy No Hard Feelings (2023).
 In 2025, she received renewed critical attention for her lead role in the psychological drama Die, My Love.

 Lawrence is a feminist and advocates for women's reproductive rights.
 In 2015, she founded the Jennifer Lawrence Foundation, which advocates for the Boys & Girls Clubs of America and the Special Olympics.
 She is also an active member of the anti-corruption organization RepresentUs.
 Lawrence formed the production company Excellent Cadaver in 2018.